 Add a splash of flavor: Use one of your favorite flavored vodkas.
 Any fruit flavor works well, though it's not the best drink for whipped cream and other sweet vodkas.

 Take the sour mix shortcut: Eliminate the lemon juice and simple syrup in this recipe and use a housemade sour mix instead.
 In either case, you can always adjust the sweet and sour proportions to find the taste that best suits you.

 How Strong Is the Vodka Collins?

-You can make the Vodka Collins as tall or short as you like by adjusting the amount of club soda.
+You can make the vodka Collins as tall or short as you like by adjusting the amount of club soda.
 On average, a 6-ounce drink will create a rather light mix with an alcohol content of around 9 percent ABV (18 proof).

 - John Collins: whiskey

-- Juan Collins: tequila
+- Tequila Collins: tequila

 - American Collins: gin with blueberries and cherries

 - Lavender Sapphire Collins: gin with lavender syrup